ywallis/flatshare/README.md

 Select which user should move in/out of an apartment, and you will receive a breakdown of what is owed to whom.

 In the case of a move-in, it's possible to exclude specific items.

+## Authentification

+Most endpoints planned to be used in production already require authentication.
+A JWT can be aquired at the `token` endpoint with a user email and password.

 ## Contributing